Three Men on a Horse: Plot

 Mild-mannered Erwin Trowbridge, bored with his suburban New Jersey life with his wife and brother-in-law and frustrated by his low-paying job writing greeting card verses, decides to declare his independence by skipping work and spending the day in a local saloon.
-There he meets two men and a woman who make a living by betting on horse races.
+There he meets three men who make a living by betting on horse races.
 When they discover Erwin has an almost supernatural ability to go through a racing form and pick the winners, they persuade him to join them at a New York City hotel and regularly give them tips.
 Complications arise when Erwin begins to miss his wife and job and his cronies insist he put some money on a horse himself, despite his claim he will lose his power if he places a bet.

 Productions

 The play, a farce, has been produced on Broadway four times.
 The original Broadway production was a qualified smash hit, and opened at the Playhouse Theatre on January 30, 1935, and remained there until November 1936, when it transferred to the Fulton Theatre, for the last three months of its two-year Broadway long-run, closing January 9, 1937, after 835 performances, the longest Broadway production ever.
 Directed by co-author George Abbott, with a set design by Boris Aronson, the opening night cast starred Sam Levene as Patsy, Shirley Booth as Mabel, William Lynn as Erwin Trowbridge and Teddy Hart as Frankie; Garson Kanin performed the featured role of Al, and later became assistant to director and co-author, George Abbott.

 The first UK production of Three Men On A Horse premiered at Wyndham's Theatre, London on February 18, 1936.
 Produced by Alex Yokel, the three act farce had an abbreviated run of only 236 performances and closed December 9, 1936.
 Performed by an American cast including: Bernard Nedell as Patsy, David Burns as Frankie, Romney Brent as Erwin, Three Men On A Horse depends on casting performers who are skillful at comedic timing and slapstick comedy.
 Since the John Cecil Holm and George Abbott script includes references not generally known in Britain, the theatrical program had a glossary so the audience would understand the expressions used in the play, which may have been a reason for its shorter run versus the original Broadway production.

 The first Broadway revival opened at the Forrest Theatre on October 9, 1942, and only ran for 28 performances.
 Directed by John Cecil Holm, the cast included Horace McMahon as Patsy.